-We argue that individuals systematically mispredict utility in such choice situations.
+We argue that individuals systematically mispredict utility1 in such choice situations.
 They underestimate the utility relating to aspects of consumption satisfying intrinsic needs (time spent with family and friends or on hobbies).
 In contrast, the characteristics relating to consumption satisfying extrinsic desires (income and status) are overvalued.
 As a consequence, individuals tend to under-consume goods and activities with strong intrinsic attributes, compared to those with strong extrinsic attributes.
 According to their own subjective evaluation, individuals make distorted decisions when they choose between different options and obtain a lower utility level than they otherwise would.

 The argument is based on the notion that individuals find it difficult to make comparisons between attributes, whose salience shifts over time.
 Specifically, people fail to make an accurate prediction of adaptation.
 Moreover, adaptation and the degree of its prediction systematically differ across goods and activities.
-We propose the nature of needs that choices are satisfying as differentiation criteria, emphasizing the intrinsic and extrinsic attributes of choice options.
-It is hypothesized that people adapt less to intrinsically rewarding activities and goods than to extrinsic satisfiers.
-We take two propositions that are derived from our arguments and empirically test them when applied to commuting decisions.
+As a differentiation criterion, we propose the nature of needs - either being intrinsic or extrinsic - that choices are satisfying.
+The emphasis is thus on the intrinsic and extrinsic attributes of choice options.
+It is hypothesized that people adapt less to intrinsically rewarding activities and goods than to extrinsic satisfiers.2

+We derive two propositions from our arguments and empirically test them in an application to commuting decisions.
 First, we study whether people commute too much in the sense that they are not fully compensated for the burden of commuting.
-Second, we analyze whether there is differential adaptation to a higher labor income and an increase in commuting time.
-Our findings, based on panel data on reported life satisfaction for Germany, show substantial adaptation to a higher labor income, but sensitization, albeit small, to commuting.
-This result can account for the paradoxical observation that people are not fully compensated for the burden of commuting.
+Second, we analyze whether